A Riddling Tale

-A Riddling Tale is a German fairy tale collected by the Brothers Grimm in Grimm's Fairy Tales.
+"A Riddling Tale" is a type of German fairy tale collected by the Brothers Grimm in Grimm's Fairy Tales.
+In German, a "riddling tale" is called "Rätsel-Märchen".

-It is Aarne-Thompson type 407, the girl as a flower.
+A common example is Aarne-Thompson type 407, the girl as a flower.
 The tale portion of it is subordinate to the riddle, and the tale is not widely found in the oral tradition.

 Synopsis

-Story and riddle

 Three women were changed to identical flowers.
 One was allowed home at night and told her husband to pick and free her.
 He did so.